danielrenes/htdl/README.md

 # htdl

-A command-line utility to download a complete web page as a single html file.
+A command-line utility to download a web page as a single html file.

 Supports inlining: